greydust/mhwilds-dps-calculator/README.md

-# Monster Hunter: World DPS Calculator
+# Monster Hunter: Wilds DPS Calculator

 This project is a web-based DPS (Damage Per Second) calculator.
 It allows players to select their weapon and view various weapon statistics to optimize their gameplay.